 The number of residents counted in Illinois determines how much money our state gets from the federal government.
 The more people we have, the more money we get.

 If Illinoisans with disabilities don’t get counted, or are undercounted, we will lose government money critical to our independence.
-Make sure to get counted.
+Watch our video to hear people with disabilities explaining why being counted in the census is so important.
+Remember, get counted!

 What does this federal money pay for?